boc-tothefuture/openhab-jruby/CONTRIBUTING.md

 1. Create a branch for your contribution.
 2. Write your tests the project uses [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) with [RSpec](https://rspec.info/).
 The spec directory has many examples.
 Feel free ask in your PR if you need help.
 3. Write your code.
-4. Verify your tests now pass by running `bin/rspec spec/<your spec file>_spec.rb`
+4. Verify your tests now pass by running `bin/rspec spec/<your spec file>_spec.rb`.
+This requires JRuby.
 5. Update the documentation, run `bin/yardoc` to view the rendered documentation locally
-6. Lint your code with `bundle exec rake lint` and ensure you have not created any [Rubocop](https://github.com/rubocop-hq/rubocop)  or [cuke lint](https://github.com/enkessler/cuke_linter) violations.
+6. Lint your code with `bundle exec rake lint:rubocop` and ensure you have not created any [Rubocop](https://github.com/rubocop-hq/rubocop) violations.
 7. Submit your PR(s)!

 If you get stuck or need help along the way, please open an issue.